-Cloud computing emerges as a useful technology that contributes to this optimization by providing infrastructure, platform and software solutions for the whole supply chain.
+Cloud Supply Chain Management emerges as a useful technology that contributes to this optimization by providing infrastructure, platform and software solutions for the whole Supply Chain Management.

 The utilization of cloud-based services in supply chain management leads to both financial and operational benefits.
 Lower cost in contrast to on-premises infrastructure cost, supply chain visibility, platform scalability and flexibility through supply chain partners.

 A Cloud is a type of parallel and distributed system consisting of a collection of interconnected and virtual computers that are dynamically provisioned and presented as one or more unified computing resources based on service-level agreements established through negotiation between the service provider and consumers.